 We started the event off with short introductions from everyone including where they came from and what organization they are involved in.
+They also talked about vulnerable youth in their environment.
 Participants came from various places, ranging from India to Nicaragua with many different places in between.
 Colleagues from Phiren Amenca then presented a guide on Volunteerism that has been in the works since the Study Session in September.
 The activity was focusing on “Volunteering as a Tool for Roma Youth Participation” and the guide was created with the help of the participants of that event.
 Pieces of the guide were discussed in groups based on the preference and expertise of each person and both old and new ideas were worked through.
 The guide includes chapters on organizational responsibilities to create space and opportunities for young (Roma) people for volunteering, how to recruit and support a volunteer but also how to keep volunteers engaged in a long-term, especially after the service.
 The goal of this presentation and time for contribution was to allow new minds to give feedback and be able to finish the guide as a whole to be distributed in the near future.

 One morning, we welcomed Victoria Lovelock, an expert in International Volunteering who works with CCIVS: Coordinating Committee for International Voluntary Service.
 She led a presentation on international volunteering, the positive impacts, and how a network can promote volunteering.
 She shared about CCIVS as a network and what types of volunteer projects they carry out throughout the world.
 After this, we were also able to hear stories from previous international volunteers and learn about their experiences as well as how it shaped their careers.